 — Expanding data volume

 — Digitalization of products and more complex payment streams

 Money laundering, whilst being an illegal activity with a slim chance of extremely high rewards, also has tremendous likely downsides for all involved.
-These include:

 A damaged reputation — Being associated with money laundering on any level can have a significant negative impact on a company’s reputation.
 Customers and partners can lose trust in the integrity of the organisation’s operations.